Pelo Camp is located on a small island, deep inside the Okavango Delta.

 Pelo Camp: Our full report

-Pelo is situated deep inside the delta on a small island, surrounded by permanent, open floodplains.
-These make this camp perfect for water-based activities and its main purpose will indeed be as a mokoro (traditional dug-out canoe) camp.
+Opened in Mid-2013 and situated deep inside the delta on a small island, Pelo Camp is Jao Concession's newest lodge.
+Surrounded by permanent, open floodplains this is the perfect camp for water-based activities and its main purpose is as a mokoro (traditional dug-out canoe) camp.

 Accessible by: Fly-and-Transfer